eneim/toro/README.md

 - Out of the box support for RecyclerView, either being used with LinearLayoutManager or StaggeredGridLayoutManager.

-- Powerful, yet flexible and customizable: there are a lot of powerful built-in API, but the core interfaces are easy to customize.
+- Powerful, yet flexible and highly customizable: there are a lot of powerful built-in API, but the core interfaces are easy to customize.
+See [Wiki](https://github.com/eneim/Toro/wiki) for more details.

-- Built-in Player Manager, support auto play/pause and caching last played position. (**note that: in Android default Media Player, depend on Video's format and codec, the resume timestamp may varies**).
+- Powerful built-in APIs, support auto play/pause and caching last played position. (**note that: in Android default Media Player, depend on Video's format and codec, the resume timestamp may varies**).

-- Provide smart, flexible [Strategies](https://github.com/eneim/Toro/blob/master/toro/src/main/java/im/ene/lab/toro/ToroStrategy.java) to decide when and how a player should start playing.
+- Smart, flexible [Strategies](https://github.com/eneim/Toro/blob/master/toro/src/main/java/im/ene/lab/toro/ToroStrategy.java) to decide when and how a player should start playing.
 Toro comes with optimized built-in [Strategies](https://github.com/eneim/Toro/blob/master/toro/src/main/java/im/ene/lab/toro/Toro.java#L516), but user could always create their own.
+See [Wiki](https://github.com/eneim/Toro/wiki) for more details.

 - Smartly support Grid (with many Video in one window) by built-in [Long press listener](https://github.com/eneim/Toro/blob/master/toro/src/main/java/im/ene/lab/toro/Toro.java#L108).
 Turning ON/OFF in one line of code.
+See [Wiki](https://github.com/eneim/Toro/wiki) for more details.

 - **I create lots of built-in code, but keep Toro highly customizable.** You are free to decide how you want to start your player, but if you don't know, just let Toro help you to decide.

+**See [Wiki](https://github.com/eneim/Toro/wiki) for more details.**

 ### Toro in Action